-- White Box – client provides a lot of information.
+- Clear – client provides a lot of information.
 This can be seen as best value as it removes the reconnaissance phase.

-- Grey Box – somewhere in the middle, the client decides how much information they want to provide
+- Opaque – somewhere in the middle, the client decides how much information they want to provide

 The test is designed to identify weakness and vulnerabilities that could be exploited to gain unauthorised access to your systems, assets and data.
 This test is often referred to a Network Penetration Test.